maxHolsch/Anthology/Design.md

 }
 ```

-**Pull Quote Visualization**:
-- When `pull_quote` field is present: Node renders as a rectangle displaying the pull_quote text
-- When `pull_quote` field is absent: Node renders as standard shape (circle for response, square for prompt)
-- Pull quote rectangles maintain same interaction behaviors as standard nodes (clickable, selectable, audio playback)
+**Node Type Behavior**:
+- **type: "response"**: Full visualization and interaction enabled
+  - Displayed on map as circle or if pull_quote present, rectangle
+  - Clickable and selectable
+  - Shows in comment rail
+  - Audio playback enabled
+- **type: "prompt"**: Data storage only, no visualization
+  - Not displayed on map
+  - Not selectable or clickable
+  - Not shown in comment rail
+  - No audio playback
+  - Preserved in data structure for context/processing

 **Question Node Structure**:
 ```
 {
   "type": "question",
   "question_text": string,
-  "related_prompts": [array of prompt node IDs],
+  "related_responses": [array of response node IDs],  // Only includes type:"response" nodes "id": unique_identifier,
-  "id": unique_identifier
+  "path_to_recording": string
 }
 ```

 ## User Interaction Patterns

 ### Navigation
+- **Initial State**:
+  - Page loads with Initial Conversations View in comment rail
+  - All questions displayed as clickable list
+  - Map shows full visualization at default zoom level
-- **Click Selection** (Single-Level Hierarchy):
+- **Click Selection**:
+  - Click question in Initial Conversations View: Zooms in on question + transitions to Question Node View
-  - Click response node (circle): Selects ONLY that response + displays in comment rail + plays individual audio segment (new clicks replace previous selection)
+  - Click response node (circle): Selects ONLY that response + displays in comment rail with play button for individual audio segment
-  - Click prompt node (square): Selects ONLY its direct response nodes (not other prompts/questions) + displays responses in rail + plays responses in chronological order
+  - Click question text on map, or comment rail (in Conversations View): Shows all directly connected response nodes + displays responses in rail with shuffle button for random playback
-  - Click question text: Selects ONLY its direct prompt nodes (not the prompts' responses) + displays prompts in rail + randomized audio playlist option
+  - Click empty map space: Deselects all + returns to Initial Conversations View (without zooming out)
 - **Audio Behavior Summary**:
-  - Response nodes → Play individual segment only
+  - Response nodes → Play individual segment only (timestamped portion)
-  - Prompt nodes → Chronological playlist of directly connected responses
-  - Question nodes → Random playlist of all connected responses
+  - Question nodes → Shuffle button plays one random connected response per click
   - Currently playing node highlighted on map in real-time
 - **Zoom Controls**:
   - Smooth zoom in/out to explore the map at different scales